enigmosity/learn-aws/developer-associate/exam-questions.md

 - *existing standard queues cannot be converted into FIFO queues.*
 - designed to enhance messaging between applications when order of operations and events is critical or where duplicates can't be tolerated

+## SNS

+- SNS supports the delivery of message attributes which let you provide structured metadata items (timestamps, geospatial data, signatures, identifiers, etc) about the message, each message can have up to 10 attributes.

 ## ElastiCache